 Once you have your overall strategy, that shapes what the needs are for your organization going forward not necessarily the wants.

 The second factor that is important for your user experience is the ease of navigation.
 The home page plays a critical role in this step.
 People will decide where to go next based on the content on the home page.
 It’s essentially the roadmap to the rest of the site.
 Give people clear and concise options from the beginning.
 Having clear and concise options, organized logically, with good visual pictures and icons, can reduce the time a user spends looking for where to go.

 The third point is to provide your users with feedback.
 Today in business people want learning paths or ways to see their growth, so they can measure how close they are to achieving their goals.
 They want to see what they have done and what they need to do to get from point A to point B.

 Feedback is also key to improving user engagement with the system because it helps users feel more involved in their careers and progression.
 In order to do this, you could give users clear paths to go through, progress bars, achievement levels, or badges to help them see their progress.

-There are so many other factors that could be mentioned in the conversation of good user experience.
-The focus should be first and foremost setting the strategy for the organization regarding user experience then optimizing navigation and finally integrating feedback.
+There are so many other factors that could be mentioned in the conversation about good user experience.
+The focus should be first and foremost setting the strategy for the organization regarding user experience than optimizing navigation and finally integrating feedback.

 The bottom line for UX is very simple.
 The easier it is for the user to do what they need to do, the better experience they will have.